-- Allow for direct, in-person recruitment of new members and energize the existing base at in-person caucuses, led by PCOs and local Democratic leaders. - Allow the Party to gather detailed demographic data and contact information from participants who are willing to share such information, while allowing voters to vote who just want to confirm their voter registration and sign the Democratic declaration.
-This data could be used for targeting and outreach in all campaigns. - Ensure Washington State's status as the largest caucus delegation in the nation. - Transparent and verifiable: names stay attached to vote, unlike anonymous ballots (a.k.a. primary ballots)
+- Allow for direct, in-person recruitment of new members and energize the existing base at in-person caucuses, led by PCOs and local Democratic leaders. - Allow the Party to gather detailed demographic data and contact information from participants which can be used for targeting and outreach in all campaigns. - Ensure Washington State's status as the largest caucus delegation in the nation. - Transparent and verifiable: names stay attached to vote, unlike secret ballots (a.k.a. primary ballots)